jonmikeli/docs/iot/docs/iot-simulator-mobileapp.md

-5 - Features implemented in the application
+# Features implemented in the application

 The application allows to:

-Configure one or many Azure IoT Hub DPS instances (manually or scanning QR codes) Provision one or many devices with the previous DPSs Configure the IoT flows for each new device (the simulator part) Visualize the logs of the configured flows
+ - Configure one or many Azure IoT Hub DPS instances (manually or scanning QR codes)
+ - Provision one or many devices with the previous DPSs
+ - Configure the IoT flows for each new device (the simulator part)
+ - Visualize the logs of the configured flows

-If you want to try the application, you can install it from Google Play.
+If you want to try the application, you can install it from [Google Play](https://play.google.com/store/apps/details?id=jmi.iot.device.mobile).